whyboris/utilitarianism.net/content/theories-of-wellbeing.md

 ### The “Evil Pleasures” Objection

 Critics often reject the hedonist claim that all happiness is good and all suffering bad.
-Consider a sadist who takes pleasure in another’s suffering.
-Hedonists can allow that sadism is typically _overall_ harmful, as the sadist’s pleasure is unlikely to outweigh the suffering of their victim.
-This justifies disapproving of sadism in practice, especially with a [multi-level utilitarian view](/types-of-utilitarianism#multi-level-utilitarianism-versus-single-level-utilitarianism).
-Under that view, we might assume that finding the rare exceptions to this rule would have little practical value, whereas the risk of mistakenly permitting harmful sadism means that we would be better off establishing a general prohibition on sadistic acts.
+Consider a sadist who takes pleasure in harming others without their consent.
+Hedonists can allow that nonconsensual sadism is typically _overall_ harmful, as the sadist’s pleasure is unlikely to outweigh the suffering of their victim.
+This clearly justifies disapproving of nonconsensual sadism in practice, especially with a [multi-level utilitarian view](/types-of-utilitarianism#multi-level-utilitarianism-versus-single-level-utilitarianism).
+Under that view, we might assume that finding the rare exceptions to this rule would have little practical value, whereas the risk of [mistakenly permitting harmful actions](/objections-to-utilitarianism/abusability/) means that we would be better off establishing a general prohibition on harming others without their consent.

 Still, on a purely theoretical level, we may ask: what if there were _many_ sadists, collectively rejoicing in the suffering of a single tortured soul?
 If their aggregate pleasure outweighs the suffering of the one, then hedonistic utilitarianism implies that this is a good outcome, and the sadists act rightly in torturing their victim.
 But that seems wrong.

 At this point, it is worth distinguishing a couple of subtly different claims that one might object to: (i) the sadists benefit from their sadistic pleasure, and (ii) the benefits to the sadists count as _moral goods_, or something that we should want to promote (all else equal).

 To reject (i) means rejecting hedonism about well-being.
-But if sadistic pleasure does not benefit the sadist, then this implies that someone who wants to make the sadist worse off could not do that by means of blocking their sadistic pleasure.
+But if sadistic pleasure does not benefit the sadist, then this implies that someone who wants to make the sadist worse off (for whatever reason) could not achieve that by means of blocking their sadistic pleasure.
 And that seems mistaken.

-Alternatively, one might retain hedonism about well-being while respecting our anti-sadist intuitions by instead rejecting (ii), and denying that _benefiting sadists at the cost to their victims_ is reasonable or good.
+Alternatively, one might retain hedonism about well-being while respecting our intuitive opposition to "evil pleasures" by instead rejecting (ii), and denying that _benefiting sadists at the expense of their victims_ is reasonable or good.
 This would involve rejecting utilitarianism, strictly speaking, though a [closely related consequentialist view](/near-utilitarian-alternatives#desert-adjusted-views) which merely gives equal weight to all _innocent_ interests (while discounting illicit interests) remains available, and overlaps with utilitarianism in the vast majority of cases.

 Hedonistic utilitarians might seek to preserve both (i) and (ii) by offering an alternative explanation of our intuitions.
 For example, we may judge the sadists’ _characters_ to be bad insofar as they enjoy hurting others, and so they seem likely to act wrongly in many other circumstances.[^8]